1. What is Payroll?

 The payroll processing reconciliation is completed with the payroll reports balance with the input documents received.
 After employees are paid and the payroll closes the payroll reports for the payment run are automatically emailed to the specified divisions.

 PaySpace allows users to print historic reports from the current pay month, this feature is of great value during internal and external purposes.
-As a cloud-based payroll the data is always available to the approved PaySpace users.
+As a cloud-native payroll the data is always available to the approved PaySpace users.

 The below table includes examples of these reports: